 Shout-Out: The War of the Symbiotes arc has one to Forrest Gump, with Eddie sitting on a park bench narrating his life's story to random people... before eating them.

 Superpowered Evil Side: While Peter had more control over the Venom suit than Eddie due to it being synced with Richard Parker's DNA, it almost caused him to eat a robber that reminded him of the crook who killed his uncle.

 A protoplasmic lifeform created by Dr. Curt Connors using a sample of Peter's blood (which contained traces of the Venom Suit) and his own blood (which contained traces of the Lizard Formula), Carnage quickly mutated into a vampiric creature that drained its victims of body fluids in order to compensate for its unstable genetic structure.
-Spider-Man seemingly killed it, but it returned in the form of its last victim, Gwen Stacey, possessing all of her memories and believing itself to be her.
-It was absorbed by Venom in the War of the Symbiotes arc, leaving a perfectly healthy Gwen Stacey behind.
+Spider-Man seemingly killed it, but it returned in the form of its last victim, Gwen Stacy, possessing all of her memories and believing itself to be her.
+It was absorbed by Venom in the War of the Symbiotes arc, leaving a perfectly healthy Gwen Stacy behind.

 Actually a Doombot: Was an advanced android created by the Mysterio from the 616 universe.

 Adaptational Badass: He first appeared by killing off the Kingpin and has been since to be shown as nigh-invincible, unlike his 616 counterpart who has been more or less a joke.
 Subverted- he is the 616 Mysterio.
 He's just much more dangerous in the Ultimate verse because nobody has any idea who he is and he has the benefit of a decade of experience battling Spiderman and being a supervillain.

 The power of anonymity leads him to take bigger risks in the Ultimate Universe then he would back home.
 His idea of reinventing himself?
 Going out and murdering The Kingpin.